wanluliu/2024_LRS_AS_Benchmark_Code/Readme.md

 Directories:

-- `biosoft_yuzj`: Code used to install applicaions.
+- `biosoft`: Code used to install applicaions.
 - `gpmf_proc_profiler`: The profiler used in this project, still in development.
 - `yasim`: The Simulator used in this project, still in development.
 - `figure_code`: R and Python source code for plotting figures.